The Difference Between IPv4 vs IPv6:

 - Internet-enabled Transport (buses, trucks, and cabs): Inter-vehicular communication can be easily done using MIPv6.
 The vehicles can organize themselves into a mesh network and relay the packet information amongst themselves, while they all are moving.

 (vii) Flow Lebel QoS: All the differential services and integrated services, quality of service attributes from IPv4 are carried over into IPv6.
 In addition, IPv6 exclusively has a 20-byte flow label field.
-This is developed to provision a rich set of QoS attributes for the growing IPv6 world.
+This is developed to provide a rich set of QoS attributes for the growing IPv6 world.

 The IPv6 header is of 40 bytes and consists of the following fields: